Cherreads

 Two guards in full metal armor immediately stormed into the room.
 "Yes, my Lord!," they exclaimed in unison.

-A furious female shriek echoed in the distance accompanied by the sound of a wall being torn apart.
+A furious female shriek echoed, piercing their ears with its force.
+It was accompanied by the sound of a wall being torn apart.

 "What could it be in this damned time of night?" the king yelled.

 "My Lord, a maiden came from the forest," one of the guards said.
-"She is at the construction area.
+"She is at the area being built.
 She climbed a tower and is destroying it, brick by brick!"

 "Has a crow picked your head and flown off with your sanity?"
 Olivia spoke out mad.
 "A mere maiden can't tear down wall.
 It must be the-"